Cassadee Pope: 2015–2021: Summer EP, Stages, and Thrive

-On March 30, 2018, she independently released her first single in nearly 2 years, called "Take You Home".
+On March 30, 2018, she independently released her first single in nearly two years, called "Take You Home".
 It was followed on August 10 by her second single of 2018, called "One More Red Light".

 On February 1, 2019, Pope released her second full-length studio album, Stages.
+It released four singles; "Take You Home", "One More Red Light", "If My Heart Had a Heart", and "I've Been Good".

-On October 15th, 2021, Pope released her third full-length studio album, Thrive.
+On October 15, 2021, Pope released her third full-length studio album, Thrive.
+Two singles were released from the album; "What the Stars See" featuring Karen Fairchild and Lindsay Ell, and "Say It First".